The Rise and Fall of the Standard-Model Higgs: Electroweak Vacuum Stability during Kination: From Higgs instability to the hot Big Bang

-As a prototypical case study, we perform a full scanning of the parameter space ${\nu \in [1, \; 35]}$, ${\mathcal{H}_{\rm kin} \in \left[ 10^{5.5}, \; 10^{8} \text{ GeV}\right]}$ with more than one thousand lattice simulations to identify the stable and unstable areas of the parameter space and compare them with the constraints on post-inflationary heating.
+As a prototypical case study, we perform a full scanning of the parameter space ${\nu \in [1, \; 35]}$, ${\mathcal{H}_{\rm kin} \in \left[ 10^{5} \text{ GeV}, \; 10^{8} \text{ GeV}\right]}$ with more than one thousand classical lattice simulations to identify the stable and unstable areas of the parameter space and compare them with the constraints on post-inflationary heating.
 We implement the non-minimally-coupled Higgs model in the lattice code \texttt{$\mathcal{C}osmo\mathcal{L}attice$} \cite{Figueroa:2020rrl, Figueroa:2021yhd} with the RGI effective potential in \eqref{eq:effective_potential} defined by the one-loop running of $\lambda(\mu)$ for $m_t=171.3 \text{ GeV}$.
 Because of the fast enhancement of the quantum modes amplitudes during the tachyonic phase, the classical 3+1-dimensional dynamics of fields on the lattice is a good description of the non-linearly interacting Higgs.
 The system is evolved for around two $e$-folds after the beginning of the kination phase, so to cover the full tachyonic instability phase.
-The details of the lattice setup are summarized in Appendix \ref{app:lattice}.
+The details of the lattice setup are summarised in Appendix \ref{app:lattice}.

-In Figure~\ref{fig:numerical_stability_1loop}, the constraints on vacuum stability and heating are complementary in excluding almost all the of the parameter space in the range under consideration.
-However, there exist a substantial difference between the two constraints: the stability of the Higgs vacuum lays at least one order of magnitude below the instability scale, while the heating constraint depends mostly on the scale of kination and excludes values of $\mathcal{H}\lesssim10^8 \text{ GeV}$.
+In Figure~\ref{fig:numerical_stability_1loop}, the constraints on vacuum stability and heating are complementary in excluding most of the parameter space in the range under consideration.
+However, there exist a substantial difference between the two constraints: the stability of the Higgs vacuum lays at least one order of magnitude below the instability scale, while the heating constraint depends mostly on the scale of kination and excludes all values of $\mathcal{H}_{\rm kin}\lesssim10^{5.5} \text{ GeV}$.
 A larger viable portion of the parameter space can be achieved with instability scales greater than $\mu_{\Lambda}\gtrsim10^{9} \text{ GeV}$.
-Therefore, in the 1-loop approximation, the Higgs can alone be responsible for the heating as long as the top quark mass is somewhat smaller than $171 \text{ GeV}$ and the relative instability scale is higher than $10^9 \text{ GeV}$.
-Our analysis suggest that the top quark reconstructed mass $m_t^{\rm rec}=171.77 \text{ GeV}$ \cite{CMS:2023ebf} is excluded by cosmological constraints for the one-loop running of the Higgs self-coupling.
+Therefore, in the one-loop approximation, the Higgs can alone be responsible for the heating as long as the top quark mass is close to $171 \text{ GeV}$ or smaller, and the corresponding instability scale is higher than $10^9 \text{ GeV}$.